Section 8 – Retirement Assistance Programs

 Each of these plans has its own specific tax characteristics, which are summarized in the following table:

 ||Determined based on amounts invested in name of employee and pension fund’s returns during life of plan||

 The amount that can be deducted as an annual contribution to a money purchase RPP and a DPSP is subject to a limit.
 There is no limit for contributions to a defined benefit RPP for which the maximum benefits are limited.
-From 2017 to 2019, the limits are:
+These limits, indexed annually based on the average industry salary increases, are: